 The sale was such a success that another was organised the next year, and the next, and the Pre-loved Women’s Fashion Sale is now a well established annual event.

 The sale has gone from strength to strength as the network of donors has grown and the reputation of the sale, as somewhere to get great quality fashion at rock bottom prices, has taken off.
 Each year the queue outside the door starts earlier and earlier as those in the know prepare to be first in, best dressed.

 The sale venue has changed to accommodate the growing size of the sale, we have introduced Eftpos and we now have a website.
 But the original formula, established by Lynn and Ruth, is largely unchanged and still works brilliantly.

 Some women have come from out of the Wellington area every year since the first sale.
 In 2015 a group of women from Australia happened on the sale while they were in Wellington.
-They plan to return.
+They have returned several times since.